Horace George Croneen

 A substantial and historically interesting Edwardian silver fob medal, awarded for exceptional school attendance and connected to the Tottenham Education Committee.
 With its detailed inscription, attractive design, and solid weight, this is a strong example of early 20th-century educational silver.

 As usual, this item will be packaged carefully and dispatched with tracking.
-International shipping is available through the eBay Global Shipping Programme (GSP).
+International shipping is available upon request.

 Share